cannatag/ldap3/README.txt

                     return dep[0]
             return 'not a department'

-        person += AttrDef('employeeStatus', key = 'Department', preQuery = getDepartmentCode)
+        person += AttrDef('employeeType', key = 'Department', preQuery = getDepartmentCode)

-    When you try a search with 'Accounting', 'Finance' or 'Engineering' for the Department key, the real search will be for employeeStatus = 'A', 'F' or 'E'
+    When you try a search with 'Accounting', 'Finance' or 'Engineering' for the Department key, the real search will be for employeeType = 'A', 'F' or 'E'

     PostQuery
     A 'postQuery' parameter indicates a callable to perform transormations on the returned value::

         getDepartmentName = lambda attr, value: deps.get(value, 'not a department') if attr == 'Department' else value

-        person += AttrDef('employeeStatus', key = 'Department', postQuery = getDepartmentName)
+        person += AttrDef('employeeType', key = 'Department', postQuery = getDepartmentName)

-    When you have an 'A', an 'F', or an 'E' in the employeeStatus attribute you get 'Accounting' 'Finance', or 'Engineering' in the 'Department' property of the Person entry.
+    When you have an 'A', an 'F', or an 'E' in the employeeType attribute you get 'Accounting' 'Finance', or 'Engineering' in the 'Department' property of the Person entry.

     With a multivalue attribute postQuery receives a list of all values in the attribute.
 You can return an equivalent list or a single string.